Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: Experiments

 \subsection{Datasets}

 To evaluate the performance of our method and compared baselines, we conduct comprehensive experiments on two real-world industrial datasets.

-Since there are few public live-streaming e-commerce dataset, we build a new dataset called \textit{Kuaishou E-Live}, which contains both e-commerce feedback (purchase) and engagement oriented feedbacks (long view, like, follow and comment).
-We built it by sampling millions of exposure logs at Kuaishou e-commerce platform.
+\textit{Public dataset.} TecRec-QKVideo \cite{yuan2022tenrec} is a popular multi-objective recsys dataset collected from QQ-KAN video feeds platforms.
+It contains user interaction logs including five type of feedbacks, click, like, share, follow and long view.
+We sample 2M logs from all dataset, 1M for training, 0.5M for validation and test, respectively.
+For the need of personalized ensemble, we utilize 2 user profile features, \textit{i.e.,} age, gender, \emph{etc.}

-Moreover, to verify the universality of over method, we conduct experiments on a public short video recommendation dataset, TecRec-QKVideo \cite{yuan2022tenrec}.
-TecRec-QKVideo is a collected from QQ-KAN video feeds platforms.
-It contains over 1M user interaction logs including five type of feedbacks, click, like, share, follow and long view.
-For the need of personalized ensemble, we utilize several user profile features like age, gender, \emph{etc.} We train our method and compared methods with the same equal loss weights (all weights set to 1.0) for fair comparison on objective trade-offs.
+\textit{Private dataset.} We build a new dataset called \textit{Kuaishou E-Live}, which contains both e-commerce feedback (purchase) and user engagement oriented feedbacks (long view, like, follow and comment).
+We built it by sampling millions of exposure logs at Kuaishou e-commerce platform, which is a pioneering live-streaming e-commerce platform with over 400 million DAUs.
+We sample 2M logs from one week, 1M for training, 0.5M for validation and test, respectively.
+We utilize 4 context and user profile features, \textit{i.e.,} the hour of a day, app version, age and gender, to characterize user preference in ensemble learning.